rendylutfiprabowo/sumatera-rice-production-data-analysis/README.md

 ## 🔹 Conclusion

-* Rice production in Sumatera declined significantly after 2017.
+* Rice production in Sumatera grew until 2017, but experienced a sharp decline afterward.
-* Major production centers are North Sumatera, South Sumatera, and Lampung.
+* North Sumatera, South Sumatera, and Lampung are the main production centers, while West Sumatera stands out in terms of productivity per hectare.
-* Land efficiency in West Sumatera can serve as a benchmark for other provinces.
+* Harvested area is the key determinant of production output, whereas climatic variables show relatively little influence in this dataset.
 * **Recommendation:** focus on **increasing land productivity** through modern farming technologies and superior rice varieties.

 ## 📂 Repository Structure